-After issuing a news release on April 19, the day after news stories broke on the FBI's internal probe of Analysts involved in the investigation of Catholics, I had a chance to read Inspector General Michael Horowitz's report on this issue.
-While he satisfied some of our concerns, serious issues remain.
+On April 18, a report on the FBI's internal probe of Analysts involved in the investigation of Catholics was published.
+The next day, Bill Donohue wrote a letter to Rep. Jim Jordan, Chairman of the House Judiciary Committee.
+He read Inspector General Michael Horowitz's report on this issue, and while he was satisfied with some aspects of it, serious issues remain.
+Here is an excerpt of Donohue's letter.